The airport map is honest because it names the side doors.

 "ZLAR can govern Codex CLI-invoked MCP tool calls when those MCP servers are routed through ZLAR."

-Routed MCP tools/call decisions in the proof path.
+Routed MCP tool-call decisions in the sample path.

-Direct upstream MCP registrations that bypass the route.
+Direct MCP routes that bypass ZLAR are outside the claim.

 Unrouted client surfaces and model text.